yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WAP54Gv10.rst

  * Keep touching until eth initialization is done (3 seconds for PMON)

 If boot_wait is on, ping and tftp should work now.
+(Comment HansWernerHilse: Worked on first try.
+Note that my fingertip probably touched all adjacent resistors plus a whole set of pins of the AC101L, although I tried to press as lightly as possible.
+Note that I got the position to press upon from the description of the "Hardware Solution" above.
+My body was grounded during the whole procedure.)

 === Blind TFTP ===
 Fortunately TFTP protocol can be violated to transfer an image without any feedback from device.
 It is the only way how to use boot_wait without dismounting device or flashing PMON.
 See http://forum.openwrt.org/viewtopic.php?id=3591